inaimathi/serve-sml/README.md

 - Make buffers naively growable (again, no optimization; give people the hooks to make better buffers/parsers and just lay the groundwork)
 - Start thinking about the general handler structure
 	- routing needs to be handled (with path variables)
 	- defining handlers needs to be handled (hehe).
+Including
+		- setting headers,
-Including setting headers, setting response type and sending a body easily (compute length from it and attach the header if not otherwise provided)
+		- setting response type
+		- sending a body easily (take a string, compute length from it, attach the header if not otherwise provided and send out the response)

 ##### Musings